Kogan & DiSalvo – Boca Raton

 Potential plaintiffs should retain legal counsel as soon as possible to ensure their case is filed on time and understand how the statute of limitations applies in their case.

-Even if you are not sure if you have a personal injury case, it may help to speak to the legal team at Kogan & DiSalvo about the details of your accident and subsequent injuries.
+Even if you are not sure if you have a valid legal claim, it may help to speak to Kogan & DiSalvo about the details of your accident and subsequent injuries.
 Receiving a case evaluation and learning about your legal rights and options could be beneficial for your financial future and your peace of mind.
-Get in touch with our Boca Raton personal injury lawyers today to find out more.
-Call today to schedule a free consultation.
+In addition, our attorneys have extensive experience litigating personal injury claims and mass torts regarding a wide range of issues, including dangerous drugs.